Economy of Asia: 1945–1990

 Taiwan and Hong Kong experienced rapid growth up till the 1990s.
 Taiwan became, and still remains one of the main centers of consumer electronics R&D as well as manufacturing.
 However, unlike in Japan and South Korea, the bulk of Taiwan's economy is dependent on small to medium-sized businesses.
 Hong Kong, on the other hand, experienced rapid growth in the financial sector due to liberal market policies, with many financial institutions setting up their Asian headquarters in Hong Kong.
-Till today, Hong Kong has been ranked as the world's freest economy for many years running, and it remains one of the world's top 5 leading financial centers.
+Until 2021, Hong Kong was ranked as one of the world's freest economies by The Heritage Foundation and The Wall Street Journal, and it remains one of the world's top five leading financial centers.

 In Southeast Asia, economic development was fueled by the growth of the bamboo network.
 The bamboo network refers to a network of overseas Chinese businesses operating in the markets of Southeast Asia that share common family and cultural ties.
 The network expanded as Chinese refugees emigrated to Southeast Asia following the Chinese Communist Revolution in 1949.
 Singapore in particular experienced very rapid economic growth after declaring independence in 1965, following a two-year federation with Malaysia.
 In addition to creating a conducive economic and political climate, the government developed the skills of its multi-racial workforce, and established export-oriented industries by encouraging foreign investors to set up regional operations in manufacturing.
 The government also played a prominent role in Singapore's growth as a major financial and business services centre.
 Singapore is today one of the richest countries in the world, both in terms of GNI per capita, and GDP (PPP) per capita.

 This period was also marked by military conflict.
 Wars driven by the Cold War, notably in Vietnam and Afghanistan, wrecked the economies of these respective nations.
 When the Soviet Union collapsed in 1990–91, many Central Asian states were cut free and were forced to adapt to pressure for democratic and economic change.
 Also, several of the USSR's allies lost valuable aid and funding.